Tour to Geneva - E-Type 60th & XK8 25th Anniversary - April 2021Friday 23rd April to Thursday 29th April

 - Saturday 24 April – first driving day, Jaguar test track at Fen End, Kenilworth Castle, Jaguar Land Rover Classic with a photocall at Sir William’s family home of Wappenbury Hall before returning to Gaydon

-- Sunday 25 April – start from British Motor Museum, Royal Automobile Club at Woodcote Park, Eurotunnel across the channel to Lille
+- Sunday 25 April – start from British Motor Museum, lunch at the Royal Automobile Club at Woodcote Park, Eurotunnel across the channel to Lille

 - Monday 26 April – Lille to Reims – the circuit de Reims-Gueux and dinner in a champagne house